FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 In the case of an external code set, `<code>` elements are not listed in the Orchestra file.

-**Example:** An external code set ExtCurrencyCode is defined as a FIX tag=value datatype Currency with valid values defined by standard ISO 4217.
+**Example:** An external code set ExtCurrencyCode is defined to have the underlying datatype "Currency" with valid values defined by standard ISO 4217.

 ```xml
 <fixr:codeSet name="ExtCurrencyCode" type="Currency" specUrl="